ESTAÇÃO ELEVATÓRIA A VAPOR DOS BARBADINHOS - MUSEU DA ÁGUA

 Large aqueduct with a large hall transformed into a museum housing four unique steam engines in Europe on the second floor.

-At the end of the 1800s, the large aqueduct built to bring water to Lisbon became insufficient.
-Therefore, a second one was built, a final reservoir, as well as a steam station with the purpose of distributing water throughout the city.
-The latter was installed in a former Franciscan convent to which it owes its name "barbadinhos", since Italian friars with beards(barba in Portuguese) lived there.
-The objective was to bring water from the Alviela River to the Penha de França reservoirs.
+In the late 1800s, the large aqueduct built to bring water to Lisbon became insufficient.
+A second aqueduct, a final reservoir and a steam station were built to distribute water throughout the city.
+The latter was installed in a former Franciscan convent, to which it owes its name "barbadinhos", since Italian friars with beards(barba in Portuguese) lived there.
+The aim was to bring water from the Alviela River up to the Penha de França reservoirs.
 It was in operation from 1880 to 1928; replaced by a new electric station, it was deactivated in 1950.
-Today, the water company EPAL offers you the opportunity to visit this large hall transformed into a museum.
+Today, the EPAL water company invites you to visit this large hall, now transformed into a museum.
 The space alone is impressive.
-On the second floor, you can admire the four steam engines, unique in Europe and manufactured by a French company E. Windsor & Fils, a rare example in industrial archaeology.
-A more recent part houses the permanent exhibition of the Museu da Água and invites you to get to know water from several aspects: history, science, technology and environmental sustainability.
-This museum is one of the four nuclei that make up the Museu da Água (the Aqueduct, the Mãe d'Água Reservoir and the Patriarchal Reservoir), although it is off-center from the others.
+On the second floor, you can admire the four steam engines, unique in Europe and manufactured by a French company, E. Windsor & Fils, a rare example in industrial archaeology.
+A more recent section houses the Museu da Água's permanent exhibition, inviting visitors to learn about water from a number of angles: history, science, technology and environmental sustainability.
+This museum is one of the four nuclei that make up the Museu da Água (the Aqueduct, the Mãe d'Água reservoir and the da Patriarcal reservoir), although it is off-center from the others.
 The nearest metro station is Santa Apolónia, a 10-minute walk away.

 Did you know?
 This review was written by our professional authors.